-By way of background, the accounting rules pertaining to goodwill impairment under U.S. GAAP are outlined in Accounting Standards Codification Topic 350 Intangibles—Goodwill and Other (“ASC 350”).
+By way of background, the accounting standards pertaining to goodwill impairment under U.S. GAAP are outlined in Accounting Standards Codification Topic 350 Intangibles—Goodwill and Other (“ASC 350”).
 In general, goodwill shall not be amortized but rather shall be tested at least annually for impairment at the reporting unit level.
 Historically, under ASC 350, the impairment of goodwill was defined as “the condition that exists when the carrying amount of goodwill exceeds its implied fair value.”

-In January 2017, the Financial Accounting Standards Board (“FASB”) issued Accounting Standards Update 2017-04 (“ASU 2017-04” or the “Update”), 2 which was intended to simplify the accounting for goodwill impairments by eliminating Step 2 (discussed below) from the goodwill impairment test.
+In January 2017, the Financial Accounting Standards Board (“FASB”) issued Accounting Standards Update 2017-04 (“ASU 2017-04” or the “Update”), 2 which was intended to simplify the accounting for goodwill impairments by eliminating Step 2 (discussed below) from goodwill impairment testing.
 Therefore, the impairment test has been modified from a concept of impairment from the condition that exists when the carrying amount of goodwill exceeds its implied fair value, to the condition that exists when the carrying amount of a reporting unit exceeds its fair value.

-The remainder of this memo outlines the goodwill impairment test, how to test for goodwill impairment, and provides background on changes integrated by the FASB in recent years including the recent Update.
+The remainder of this memo outlines goodwill impairment assessment and goodwill impairment guidance, how to test for goodwill impairment, and provides background on changes integrated by the FASB in recent years including the recent Update.

 Prior to the Update, the goodwill impairment test could involve up to three steps.
 Companies first have an option to assess qualitative factors to determine whether the existence of events or